Ayazdi/Lyrics-Predictor/README.md

 ## Description:
 - Enter names of two artists: program will scrape lyrics of the first two pages on the website and train a model on them

-- Enter a lyrics: program will predict which artist it belongs and print the result.
+- Enter lyrics of a song: program will predict which artist it belongs and print the result.